Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Related Works

 \subsection{Multi-Objective Quality-Diversity Algorithms}

 Recently, policy gradient variations, inspired by single-objective methods, have played a pivotal role in shaping the development of techniques in \moqd.
 Notably, while \mome (see \Cref{section:moqd}) is a simple and effective \moqd approach, it relies on \ga policy-gradient mutations as an exploration mechanism which makes it inefficient in high-dimensional search spaces.
-To overcome this challenge, Multi-Objective MAP-Elites with Policy-Gradient Assistance and Crowding-based Exploration (\pgx) \cite{mome-pgx} was recently introduced as an effort to improve the performance and data-efficiency of \mome in tasks that can be framed as a \momdp. \pgx maintains an actor and critic network for each objective function separately and uses policy gradient mutation operators in order to drive better exploration in the solution search space. \pgx also uses crowding-based selection and addition mechanisms to bias exploration in sparse regions of the Pareto front and to maintain a uniform distribution of solutions on the front. \pgx was shown to outperform \mome and other baselines across a suite of multi-objective robotics tasks involving high-dimensional neural network policies.
-Despite this success, \pgx requires maintaining distinct actor-critic pairs for each objective, which is costly in memory.
-Moreover, since each actor-critic network pair learns about each of the objective separately, the \pg variations may only provide disjoint gradient information about each of the objectives, and fail to capture nuanced trade-offs.
+To overcome this challenge, Multi-Objective MAP-Elites with Policy-Gradient Assistance and Crowding-based Exploration (\pgx) \cite{mome-pgx} was recently introduced as an effort to improve the performance and data-efficiency of \mome in tasks that can be framed as a \momdp. \pgx maintains an actor and critic network for each objective function separately and uses policy gradient mutation operators in order to drive better exploration in the solution search space. \pgx also uses crowding-based selection and addition mechanisms to bias exploration in sparse regions of the non-dominated front and to maintain a uniform distribution of solutions on the front. \pgx was shown to outperform \mome and other baselines across a suite of multi-objective robotics tasks involving high-dimensional neural network policies.
+However, since each actor-critic network pair learns about each of the objective separately, the \pg variations in \pgx may only provide disjoint gradient information about each of the objectives, and fail to capture nuanced trade-offs.